fatman2021/goof/README.txt

-GOOF (game-oriented object forth) is a subroutine-threaded forth compiler for the motorola 68000, designed for game development on the Sega Genesis (megadrive) game console.
+GOOF is a subroutine-threaded forth compiler for the motorola 68000, designed for game development on the Sega Genesis (megadrive) game console.

 I'm still working on adding in basic forth primitives, but it